pytest-dev/pytest/doc/en/how-to/output.rst

     truncation_limit_lines = 10
     truncation_limit_chars = 90

-That will cause pytest to truncate the assertions to 10 lines or 90 characters.
+That will cause pytest to truncate the assertions to 10 lines or 90 characters, whichever comes first.

 Creating resultlog format files